Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 This tells software the tangents of the angles between the axes of the machine obtained by printing then measuring a test part.
 The S parameter is the length of a triangle along each axis in mm.
 The X, Y and Z figures are the number of millimeters of the short side of the triangle that represents how out of true a pair of axes is.
 The X figure is the error between X and Y, the Y figure is the error between Y and Z, and the Z figure is the error between X and Z. Positive values indicate that the angle between the axis pair is obtuse, negative acute.

 Printable parts for calibrating the deviation from orthogonality can be found on the [RepRapPro Github repository](https://github.com/reprappro/RepRapFirmware/tree/master/STL).
-For a fuller explanation of the measuring process, see the [RepRap Ltd documentation](https://reprapltd.com/reprappro/documentation/ormerod-2/axis-compensation/index.html#Orthogonal_Axis_Compensation)
+For an explanation of the measuring process, see [Orthogonal axis compensation with M556](/User_manual/Tuning/Orthogonal_axis_compensation).

 ## M557: Set Z probe point or define probing grid